Melvin Butch Hollowell

 - Recouped $20 million from bankruptcy consultants for overbilling

-- Created the Income Tax Unit to ensure citizens and businesses in the City pay their fair share for City services.
-This unit has collected over $5.3 million and never lost a case
+- Created the Income Tax Unit to ensure citizens and businesses in the City pay their fair share for City services which collected over $5.3 million and never lost a case

 - Created Project Clean Slate, a pioneering program in which 100 volunteer lawyers and 100 volunteer law students provide free legal representation in non-violent criminal expungements in exchange for the applicant agreeing to sign up for the City’s job readiness program.
 The participating lawyers and law students in this project never lost a case